girl4tech/caesarCipher/README.md

 # Caesar Cipher Shift Encoder
 If you're interested in learning Cryptography, the Caesar Cipher is a great example to start with.
-If you're a person of ancient history and tradition, the Caesar cipher is one the oldest and simplest forms of encrypting a message.
+If you're a person who enjoys ancient history and tradition, the Caesar cipher is one the oldest and simplest forms of encrypting a message.
 It is also named after Julius Casear who, according to Suetonius (a Roman historian), used it with a shift of 3 to encrypt military messages.

 ![alt tag](https://github.com/karina001/caesarCipher/blob/master/Screen%20Shot%202018-03-12%20at%206.20.14%20AM.png)

-## How It's Made:
+## How It Works:

-**Tech used:** HTML, CSS, JavaScript
+**Tech used:** JavaScript

 The local storage aspect of this project was an initial challenge as I had not worked with this browser object before.
 In order to work with the Local Storage object, I modified its setItem() and getItem() methods, which ended up being surprisingly easier than anticipated.